larytet-go/hamming/README.md

 See "Fast and compact Hamming distance index" (Simon Gog, Rossano Venturini) http://pages.di.unipi.it/rossano/wp-content/uploads/sites/7/2016/05/sigir16b.pdf

 I have built a POC which finds ~3M/s shortest hamming distances between a sample and the 300K set.
 This is per core.
 Most of the performance improvements came from three things.
-I use 7 bits blocks (surprisingly) and the first search phase is very fast.
+* I use 7 bits blocks (surprisingly) and the first search phase is very fast.
-I use array of eight 64 bits words to keep hashes and can calculate a hamming distance between two 256 hashes in 20ns (50M hashes/s on a single i7 core).
+* I use array of eight 64 bits words to keep hashes and can calculate a hamming distance between two 256 hashes in 20ns (50M hashes/s on a single i7 core.
 The code counting set bits does contain loops.
-The code runs lock free.
+* The code runs lock free.

 This code uses github.com/steakknife/hamming for fast hamming distance calculations